 A country-specific phone plug is supplied with your VAIO notebook, allowing you to plug the phone line into the wall jack.

-We recommend you to use the supplied plug, because the usage of any other phone plug can decrease the connection guality.
+We recommend that you use the supplied plug, because the usage of any other phone plug can decrease the connection quality.